kvanvoor/Dehaene-et-al.-1990-Replication-/README.md

 As in Dehaene et al. (1990), we measured the response times of the participant during each trial.

 ## Preparation of the stimuli
 To generate a list of numbers we use a simple [R code](https://github.com/kvanvoor/PCBS_Project/blob/main/stimuli_list_generator.R) and exported the data frame into a csv file.
 Again, because we wanted to create an experiment as close as possible to the orginal, we followed the same constraints at Deheane et al. All numbers between 11 and 99 (except 55) were entered.
-Numbers between 41 and 69 were included 4 times, whereas as those outside of this range were included only twice.
+Numbers between 41 and 69 were included 4 times, whereas those outside of this range were included only twice.

 Next, we randomly shuffled the list in excel.
 We then manually ensured that the list adhered to the parameters described above, used by Dehaene et al.

 We then created a second trial list that reversed the order of the first, as Dehaene et al. did.
+Half the particpants would recieve the list normally or in reversed order.
+Every participant received the same practice stimuli, which we manually selected and entered in to an excel sheet.

 ## Running the experiment